msham2002/agrivoltaics/assignments/spring/user-docs/user-docs.md

 ### Date Range Selection
 Select a range of time for which to display local climate data.
 View data over the past day, week, month, etc.
 ### Time Interval Selection
 Select the frequency for which to display local climate data over the selected range of time.
-View measured data
+View measured data.
 ### Filter Selection
 Filter local climate data by type of measurement (humidity, light, rainfall, etc.) and by zone (classified within the site).
 ### Notifications